Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 Divorce and Finance

-Our expert family law solicitors can help you come to an agreement about finances with your former partner and make your agreement legally binding by applying to court for a Financial Consent Order.
+Our expert family law solicitors can help you come to an agreement about finances with your former partner and make your agreement legally binding by applying to court for a Consent Order.

 Deciding how to divide your finances is often the most contentious part of divorce or civil partnership dissolution.
 With the help of a specialist family lawyer, most couples are able to come to an agreement out of court.
 However, many people do not realise that, unless you make your financial settlement legally binding, your former partner could still make a claim against you for financial provision in the future.

 We believe in keeping divorce and dissolution as simple as possible.
 As members of Resolution, we value constructive negotiation over lengthy, stressful and expensive court proceedings.
 We have a strong track record of helping individuals negotiate positive agreements that allow them to move on with their lives in financial security.
-We can also help you turn your agreement into a legally binding Financial Consent Order to prevent your partner from making any future claims against you and to provide you with the means to enforce the agreement if necessary.
+We can also help you turn your agreement into a legally binding Consent Order to prevent your partner from making any future claims against you and to provide you with the means to enforce the agreement if necessary.

 For expert advice, get in touch with our family lawyers or fill in our online enquiry form for a quick response.

-What is a Financial Consent Order?
+What is a Consent Order?

-A Financial Consent Order is a legally binding document that sets out the financial arrangements between you and your former spouse or civil partner upon your divorce or dissolution.
+A Consent Order is a legally binding document that sets out the financial arrangements between you and your former spouse or civil partner upon your divorce or dissolution.

-To get a Financial Consent Order, you and your former partner need to come to an agreement about the arrangement of your finances between yourselves or using an Alternative Dispute Resolution (ADR) method such as mediation or collaborative law.
+To get a Consent Order, you and your former partner need to come to an agreement about the arrangement of your finances between yourselves or using an Alternative Dispute Resolution (ADR) method such as mediation or collaborative law.
 Once you come to an agreement, you can apply to court for the Consent Order to make that agreement legally binding.

 What does a Consent Order contain?

-Your Financial Consent Order needs to cover all financial matters between you and your former partner so you can both move on with your lives in financial security and without any loose ends keeping you tied together.
+Your Consent Order needs to cover all financial matters between you and your former partner so you can both move on with your lives in financial security and without any loose ends keeping you tied together.
 It should include matters such as:

 Where you and your former partner do not want any ongoing maintenance arrangement, the Financial Consent Order should also contain a full clean break provision to completely sever the financial ties between you.
 If there is to be ongoing spousal maintenance, you can still include a capital clean break provision which only dismisses future claims against each other’s assets.

-Do you need a Financial Consent Order?
+Do you need a Consent Order?

 Few people know that after the divorce or dissolution is finalised, if they have not come to a financial arrangement, their former partner could still make a financial claim against them (so long as they have not remarried).

 Even if your finances are not significant now, you never know what might happen in the future.
 The courts have heard cases brought years or even decades after the divorce, often after one of the parties has come into some money.
-So, making a Financial Consent Order with a clean break clause now can protect you in case you win the lottery, inherit a substantial amount of money, or build a successful business down the line.
+So, making a Consent Order with a clean break clause now can protect you in case you win the lottery, inherit a substantial amount of money, or build a successful business down the line.

-What is a clean break?
+What is a Clean Break?

 Married couples and civil partners are often viewed as a single unit in law.
-Divorce and dissolution dissolves the legal link between you and your former partner, however, you need to take extra steps to sever the financial link.
+Divorce and dissolution dissolve the legal link between you and your former partner, however, you need to take extra steps to sever the financial link.

 A clean break is where you and your former partner sever any financial claims and obligations towards each other once the divorce or dissolution is finalised.
 There are two types of clean break:

-How do you get a Financial Consent Order?
+How do you get a Consent Order?

 You first need to come to an agreement with your former partner about the arrangement of your finances.
 You can either do this by discussing between yourselves or you can use Alternative Dispute Resolution (ADR).